Reference for ultralytics/utils/logger.py

 def start_capture(self)

-Start capturing console output and redirect stdout/stderr to custom capture objects.
+Start capturing console output and redirect stdout/stderr.

 Source code in ultralytics/utils/logger.py